Planning a Visit to the Isle of Skye? Read This First!

 The Castle was partially destroyed during a Jacobite uprising in the early 1700s.
 The castle was left in ruins and abandoned for almost 200 years when it was purchased in 1911 by Lt Colonel MacRae-Gilstrap.
 The MacRae clan protected Eilean Donan during the 15th century.
 Over the next 21 years, he reconstructed Eilean Donan Castle using the surviving ground plan of previous phases.
 It was completed in 1932 and opened to the public in 1955.
 Four generations of the Macrae family have overseen the care of this iconic castle.
 It is now the ancestral seat of the MacRae clan.

 Slideshow of Eilean Donan

-The castle’s storied history includes that Robert the Bruce took refuge here when he was being hunted by the British in the 14th century.
-The Castle was five times the current size, and for unknown reasons, the outer walls were dismantled and rebuilt during the 15th century.
+The castle’s history includes that Robert the Bruce took refuge here when he was being hunted by the British in the 14th century.
+The Castle was five times its current size, and the outer walls were dismantled and rebuilt during the 15th century for unknown reasons.